Skip to main content

 Rajputra Mahendra woke up with a loud thundering noise that shook the fort.

 “They are here!
 They are here!”
 One of the guards announced before the bells in the tower rang.
 Mahendra immediately walked out to the balcony, looking over the city.
 At night, it was supposed to be dark and quiet.
 But he could see in squares and public buildings, shrines and shops, little fires rose to the sky in dark clouds and amidst the galloping horses, thundering catapults and screaming citizens, Medini Rai had marched his troops into the fort.
 Mahendra grunted under his breath and reached for his sword.
 He instructed one of his loyal men from Meendeep to protect his parents and added additional troops to the inner palace.
 He then instructed his men to march to war, stopping the enemy before they breached the palace walls.
 The guards stationed on the walls used fire arrows on the foot soldiers trying to breach the city walls, the horsemen were attacked by Mahendra’s troops, and the soldiers indulging in a massacre across the city were being chased by the Neelambargarhi troops.
-Soon, Mahendra realised that his troops and sources were far less than what Medini had with him.
+Soon, Mahendra realised that his troops and sources were far fewer than those Medini had with him.
 Still, he needed to fight till the end.
 Save Neelambargarh and his parents.
 The smoke that rose into thick clouds above the fort now circled like a storm above the capital, and the screams seemed to increase across the fallen city.
-The assault lasted from midnight to mid-day without anyone knowing of it.
+The assault lasted from midnight to midday without anyone knowing of it.
 The messenger Mahendra had dispatched reached General Shivanandan by midday.

 Kumar Mahendra held the resistance at the crossroads that led to the palace for as long as he could.
 When he saw more of Gandak’s troop joining Aswar’s, he knew he was fighting a lost cause.
 They wanted the troops from the port, and it could take more than half a day to reach the capital.
 All he now expected was to prevent them from raising the flags before help arrived.
 When he saw each of his men fighting two or three, he turned around and swung his sword in frustration.
 He would not see his child.
 Or save his parents.
 He was good for nothing.
 As his vision began to blur, he could sense someone assaulting him with a dagger from the back.